Q: How do I join the Millennium Leadership Program?

 Q: Is the Millennium Fellowship free?

-A: Fellows will pay annual dues to be in the network, in the amount of $950 for corporate/private sector members and $450 for nonprofit/academic/public sector members.
+A: Fellows will pay annual dues to be in the network.
+The dues are $950 for corporate/private sector members and $450 for nonprofit/academic/public sector members.
 In the first year of the fellowship, these dues cover all airfare, accommodations, and group meals for attendance at the two in-person events.
 In the second year of the fellowship, fellows will be asked to renew their annual dues and pay for a portion of their own travel to at least one Millennium Fellowship event.
 The cost of travel is variable and depends on the number of fellows attending, event expenses, and the amount of funding available to off-set participant costs at the end of the year.
 Fellows will be informed of the travel costs for the second year of the fellowship near the end of their first year, and before they are required to renew their dues.

 The Atlantic Council does offer partial or full stipends for exceptional candidates who cannot afford the dues.
 Our selection process is need-blind, so we review applications and select the best candidates before taking into account their financial needs.